Fouad-Bahrpeyma/CIKM/README.md

 The Data including the series as well as their characteristics can be accessed via the following link: https://drive.google.com/drive/folders/12DfKOkdePtltCN5761BKX6oYRwGc83GM?usp=sharing

-The data, in current form, do not any preprocessing, cleaning or aggregation.
+The data, in current form, do not need any preprocessing, cleaning or aggregation.
 <br/>
 The time series are provided in json files where the data and information stored in an XML format.
 The data can be loaded using a json reader software or C/python/java/... library.
 Each entry in the json files contain the following information: